SnowLily-Dev/SnowLily-Dev/README.md

 Installation:

 NOTE: Do NOT extract fulldel to /usr/bin or any other system folder or it will break your system!
-Make sure to keep fulldel-Solus.tar.xz somewhere in your home folder and use the "install script" within the archive to install fulldel!
+Make sure to keep fulldel.tar.xz somewhere in your home folder and use the "install script" within the archive to install fulldel!

 Code: